 I was really happy with my gear choices overall.
-However, as I didn’t have a huge amount of experience, was going solo and hadn’t hiked in the region before, I definitely erred on the side of caution and started with a very heavy bag.
+However, I definitely erred on the side of caution and started with a very heavy bag.

 I learnt – and ditched – a lot along the way, and next time I’d be setting out a lot lighter from the beginning.

 To help you with your choices, I’ve broken it down into:

 - The gear that I would take next time.

 - The gear that I didn’t need and ditched along the way.

 - The gear that I didn’t need, but kept hold of ‘just in case’.
 And that I would most likely leave at home next time.